zabulus/core/doc/sql.extensions/README.ddl_triggers.txt

 	procedures called by DDL triggers.
 	The DDL_TRIGGER context works like a stack.
 Before a DDL trigger is fired, it's pushed on that stack the values relative to the executed command.
-After the trigger finishes, the value is poped.
+After the trigger finishes, the value is popped.
 So in the case of cascade DDL statements, when an user DDL command fires a DDL trigger and this trigger executes another DDL command with EXECUTE STATEMENT, the values of DDL_TRIGGER namespace are the ones relative to the command that fired the last DDL trigger on the call stack.